 - Banking and Card Details: Banking log on details and card information is generally quite hard to remember.
 You can safely store them in SafePad protected by your 2 master passwords instead of having them written down on paper somewhere.

-- Any Other Secrets: SafePad is a text editor so you can write anything you like in your document.
+- Any Other Confidential Data: SafePad is a text editor so you can write anything you like in your document.
 This is great for storing your ideas and plans that you want to keep secret.
 Theft of commercial secrets is big business, so don’t open yourself up to the risk.

 This new version 1.2 releases adds in more usability features and also contains security changes after the application has gone through peer review with security and cryptography experts in the open source community.